MicrosoftDocs/win32/desktop-src/properties/props-system-folderkind.md

 ---
-Description: 'This property represents the types of content stored in this folder specified by the storage provider.Each folder type must be one of the known value specified by System.Kind definitionSystem.FolderKind is a readonly property, it should only be updated by the storage provider.' ms.assetid: '8a53c8bf-b564-4b01-880c-6e3ae0aaff58'
+Description: This property represents the types of content stored in this folder specified by the storage provider.Each folder type must be one of the known value specified by System.Kind definitionSystem.FolderKind is a readonly property, it should only be updated by the storage provider. ms.assetid: 8a53c8bf-b564-4b01-880c-6e3ae0aaff58
-title: 'System.FolderKind'
+title: System.FolderKind
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.FolderKind